-- Tilt outboard out/up past vertical for approximately one minute to allow trapped oil to drain back to the oil sump. - 2.
-Place the outboard in a vertical position. - Place appropriate container under engine oil sump plug.
-Drain plug/seal washer is located beneath the splash plate (port side of outboard).

-4. Loosen the drain plug/seal washer.
-Install the oil drain funnel over the drain plug/seal washer and slide the tool onto the splash plate.
+- Tilt the outboard out/up past vertical for approximately one minute to allow any trapped oil to drain back to the oil sump. - Place the outboard in a vertical position. - Place an appropriate container under the engine oil sump plug.
+The drain plug/seal washer is located beneath the splash plate on the port side of the outboard. - 4.
+Loosen the drain plug/seal washer.
+Install the oil drain funnel over the drain plug/seal washer.